alphagov/notifications-ruby-client/DOCUMENTATION.md

 #### older_than (optional)

 Input the ID of a notification into this argument.
 If you use this argument, the client returns the next 250 received notifications older than the given ID.
+For example:

 ```ruby
 older_than: 'e194efd1-c34d-49c9-9915-e4267e01e92e'